Kate Shemirani: Antisemitism and conspiracy theories

 Shemirani has espoused several anti-semitic conspiracy theories.
 She stated in an interview that her ex-husband had taught her about the Committee of 300, she explained that he gave her "an education in the New World Order, of the illuminati, the top families, who owns what.
 All the corruption, the murders, I knew all of that.
 But I never knew it would happen in my lifetime."
 Originally based on the distortion of a quote by German politician Walther Rathenau in 1909 about around 300 powerful men determining the fate of the world, the belief that the supposed 300 men were all Jewish became dominant.
 It is viewed as a parallel to the antisemitic hoax, The Protocols of the Elders of Zion.

-Shemirani contends that Jewish financier George Soros is responsible for the Black Lives Matter protests.
-(Soros' Open Society Foundations had contributed $220 million to groups advocating for self-described "racial justice".)
-Online, she compared Soros to the Nazi leader Adolf Hitler and employed images of Hitler and the Nazi swastika to that effect.
-Shemirani contends Soros and Bill Gates are promoting a (in her view) untrue COVID-19 pandemic for their own advantage.
-During one speech, Shemirani stated that "[t]he biggest cause of death amongst the American Black… African Black American… is abortion!
-They're killing your babies before they even get out the womb!
-Who funds that?
-George Soros' Planned Parenthood".

 She had repeated QAnon conspiracy theories about figures in the US Democratic Party.
 Shemirani promotes narratives that universal religious persecution operation exists and that a large-scale conspiracy by the global elite is perpetrating the sexual abuse of children.

-In May, she was interviewed for the American health website Vibe and espoused a conspiracy theory concerning the marriage of Imran Khan and Jemima Goldsmith.

-Shemirani has stated her belief in Satanic cults, which she linked to conspiracy theories concerning COVID-19.
+Shemirani has stated her belief in the existence of Satanic cults, which she linked to conspiracy theories concerning COVID-19.
 In videos, she has told her followers in speeches that "Christians are being persecuted all over the world" (along with Muslims and Asians) by "paedophiles who are all in bed with one another."
 She claimed that these paedophiles "all worship the devil."

+In 2023 the Boston Globe noted that Shemirani was one of a group of wellness conspiracy-theory promoters who had recently shifted to anti-trans rhetoric.For Sherimani and other conspiracy theorists, moving from vaccine skepticism to transphobic dread lets them keep their focus on saving innocent children from supposedly amoral doctors.
+They can blow past the nuanced complexities around youth health care and women’s sports with spiritualized culture war battle cries for what they see as a back-to-nature crusade.